Web Key IT’s 16 Steps

 What is it?

-Valid code for specific WCAG requirements is a Level A requirement, and does not require developer skills to check
+Valid code for specific WCAG requirements is a Level A requirement and does not require developer skills to check

 Who does it effect?

-Current and future assistive technology is created to work with code which is done to the standard set.
+Current and future assistive technology is created to work with code that is done to the standard set.
 By using shortcuts and invalid code, it is possible to exclude some assistive technology now and in the future from being able to work with the page.

 Testing